Online Banking FAQ

 - Time Deposits

 6. Can I have more than one checking account linked to Online Banking?

 Yes.
 You can link all of your checking accounts in Online Banking.

-Your Internet operates in a real time online environment.
-Transactions that you perform at the ATM or when using the voice response unit will be posted to your account immediately under most circumstances; however there are times when these transactions may not be posted.
+Transactions that you perform using Online Banking will be posted to your account immediately in most circumstances; however there are times when these transactions may not be posted.

 With each payment and transfer, you are given a reference number so you know we received it.
 In addition, payments and transfers will appear on your transaction register so you can see they posted.
 You'll also continue to receive your monthly statement in the mail from your payee.